 – How does toy design differ from traditional industrial design?

-Every industrial need Design aka Designer.
-The traditional Toy industry using Designer on Daily work but independent Designers are using their own point of view and most pay the fund to make toys by themselves.
+Every industry needs Design aka Designer.
+The traditional Toy industry uses Designers for Daily work but independent Designers are using their own point of view and most pay the fund to make toys by themselves.

-While bootlegging is a hard to keep in control, our QEE brand figure is patented so if there ever were and issue – we are protected.
+While bootlegging is hard to keep in control, our QEE brand figure is patented so if there ever were an issue – we are protected.
 We have seen copycats but the reproduction is poor and we have very high standards.

 – How does toys design influence the new market?

-Designer brand has been one of the most recognizable platforms in the pop art and fashion, collectors and designs.
-The Qee figure and its many variations (over 1500 figures have been produced to date) are the signature product of the Toy2R brand., Qee has collaborated with artists and designers from all over the world, including such influential illustrators as Gary Baseman, Tim Biskup, Coop, David Horvath and Frank Kozik.
+The designer brand has been one of the most recognizable platforms in pop art and fashion, collectors, and designs.
+The Qee figure and its many variations (over 1500 figures have been produced to date) are the signature product of the Toy2R brand., Qee has collaborated with artists and designers from all over the world, including such influential illustrators as Gary Baseman, Tim Biskup, Coop, David Horvath, and Frank Kozik.
 Designer Toy connected

-– Fashion brands starting have more and more connection with Toy Design.
+– Fashion brands starting to have more and more connections with Toy Design.
 I saw a Qee with a Roberto Cavalli wedding dress.
 Do you think this kind of collaboration will grow a lot in the future and stylists will have more interest in Toys Design?